BeachCodersAcademy/CodeWave/assignments/arrays.md

 2. Log the element at index 1 (Is this the first element?).
 3. Because arrays are ordered, they keep a record of how many elements are inside them.
 Log the length property of your array.
-4. Use a method to get the last element of the array and store this in the variable `lastPerson`
+4. Use a method to remove the last element of the array and store this in the variable `lastPerson`

 ** Methods are properties of objects that contain functions.
 If you're running a function from an object (e.g. myArray.pop()), it is also called a method.